 Cohu makes base salaries and incentive bonuses a significant portion of the executive compensation package in order to remain competitive in attracting and retaining executive talent.
-Consistent with companies in our industry, during the first quarter of fiscal 2009, base salaries were reduced as part of Cohu's actions to reduce costs and conserve cash in light of the growing global recession and deteriorating business conditions.
-These reduced salary levels were maintained throughout fiscal 2009 and restored to 2008 levels in January 2010.
 Annual incentive bonus objectives are structured in order to motivate the achievement of our business goals.
 The Committee determines each officer's target total annual cash compensation (salary and bonuses) after reviewing comparable compensation information from a group of similarly sized technology companies.
 This "peer group" is selected based on recommendations from our independent compensation consultant with input from management and the Committee and includes a broad range of companies in the high technology industry with whom Cohu may compete for executive talent.

-In prior years, the Committee considered high technology competitors for executive talent and companies of similar size and scope as Cohu, as measured by market capitalization, revenue and net income to be an appropriate peer group.
-The peer group used in the last comparable comparable compensation analysis that was prepared in November 2009 by Compensia consisted of the following companies:
+The peer group used in the last comparable compensation analysis that was prepared in September 2011 by Compensia consisted of the following companies:

+Advanced Energy Industries Amtech

+ATMI

+Axcelis Technologies Brooks Automation Cabot Microelectronics

+Cymer

-Advanced Energy Industries ATMI Axcelis Technologies Brooks Automation Cabot Microelectronics Cymer Electro Scientific Industries FormFactor Kulicke & Soffa LTX - Credence Mattson Technology MKS Instruments Photronics Rudolph Technologies Semitool Ultra Clean Holdings Ultratech Veeco Instruments Verigy
+Electro Scientific Industries

+FormFactor Kulicke & Soffa LTX - Credence Mattson Technology Nanometrics

-For fiscal 2011, the Committee currently intends to re-establish the peer group comparison process using, subject to modification, a similar group of companies as listed above.
+Photronics

+Rudolph Technologies Tessera Technologies Ultra Clean Holdings

+Ultratech Verigy

 Data on the compensation practices of the above-mentioned peer group is generally gathered through searches of publicly available information, including publicly available databases.
-In prior years, Cohu relied upon compensation surveys and information provided in various public filings to benchmark target cash compensation levels against the above peer group.
 Peer group data is gathered with respect to base salary, bonus targets and all equity awards (including stock options, restricted stock and RSUs and long-term, cash-based awards).
 It does not include deferred compensation benefits or generally available benefits, such as 401(k) plans or health care coverage.

-Cohu's goal is to target base pay and total cash compensation near the median level (that is, 50th to 60th percentile) among its peer group.
+Cohu's goal is to target base pay and total cash compensation near the median level (that is, generally at or near the 50th percentile) among its peer group.
 However, in determining base salary, the Committee also considers other factors such as job performance, skill set, prior experience, the executive's time in his position and/or with Cohu, internal consistency regarding pay levels for similar positions or skill levels within the Company, external pressures to attract and retain talent, and market conditions generally.
 Base pay and target cash compensation are analyzed by management to determine variances to our compensation targets using the combination of publicly available information and survey data as described above.
 Mr. Donahue uses the market data in making his recommendations to the Committee for the named executive officers.